-This is the second review of mathematics OER materials performed by OSPI.
-For this review cycle, seven mathematics courses were reviewed.
-Five of the resources were Geometry, one was Integrated Math 2, and one was an Algebra 1 resource that was unavailable during the 2013 review cycle covering that content area.
+This is the third review of mathematics OER materials performed by OSPI.
+For this review cycle, ten mathematics courses were reviewed.
+Four of the curricula were for sixth grade, three for seventh grade, and three for eighth grade.

 The materials were reviewed with a specific goal of looking at how well they address CCSS shifts, rather than evaluating their quality by previous standards.
 The CCSS in mathematics are very different from previous K–12 state learning standards.
 In particular, there are several key shifts: